Squamous Cell Carcinoma

 Work on genotype-phenotype correlations among the XP complementation groups continues.
 The main distinguishing features appear to be the presence or absence of burning on minimal sun exposure, skin cancer, and progressive neurologic abnormalities.
 All complementation groups are characterized by the presence of cutaneous neoplasia.
 There is clinical variation within each complementation group.
 Mild to severe neurologic impairment has been described in individuals with XPA mutations.
+Individuals with XPA mutations in the DNA binding region (amino acids 98–219) may have a more severe presentation that includes neurological findings.
 A very small number of people in the XPB, XPD, and XPG complementation groups have been identified as having xeroderma pigmentosum-Cockayne syndrome (XP-CS) complex.
 These individuals have characteristics of both disorders, including an increased predisposition to cutaneous neoplasms and developmental delay, visual and hearing impairment, and central and peripheral nervous system dysfunction.
 It should be noted that people with Cockayne syndrome without XP do not appear to have an increased cancer risk.
 Similarly, trichothiodystrophy (TTD) is another genetic disorder that can occur in combination with XP.
 Individuals affected solely with TTD do not appear to have an increased cancer incidence, but some affected with XP/TTD have an increased risk of cutaneous neoplasia.
 The complementation groups connected with XP/TTD (XPD and XPB) and XP-CS (XPB, XPD, and XPG) are associated with defects in both transcription-coupled nucleotide excision repair and global genomic nucleotide excision repair.
 In contrast, XP complementation groups C and E have defects only in global genomic nucleotide excision repair.
 In addition, individuals in the XPA, XPD and XPG groups may exhibit severe neurologic abnormalities without symptoms of Cockayne syndrome or TTD.
-Cerebro-oculo-facio-skeletal syndrome, which has been described with some ERCC2 (XPD) or CS mutations, does not appear to confer an increased risk of skin cancer.[74-77]
+Cerebro-oculo-facio-skeletal syndrome, which has been described with some ERCC2 (XPD) or XP-CS mutations, does not appear to confer an increased risk of skin cancer.[75-78]

 Multiple self-healing squamous epitheliomata (MSSE), or Ferguson-Smith syndrome, first described in 1934, is characterized by invasive skin tumors that are histologically identical to sporadic cutaneous SCC, but they resolve spontaneously without intervention.
 Linkage analysis of affected families showed association with the long arm of chromosome 9, and haplotype analysis localized the gene to 9q22.3 between D9S197 and D9S1809.
 Transforming growth factor beta-receptor 1 (TGFBR1) was identified through next-generation sequencing as the gene responsible for MSSE.
 Loss-of-function mutations in TGFBR1 have been identified in 18 of 22 affected families.
 Gain-of-function mutations in TGFBR1 are associated with unrelated Marfan-like syndromes, such as Loeys-Dietz syndrome, which have no described increase in skin cancer risk.

 Two types of oculocutaneous albinism are known to be associated with increased risk of SCC of the skin.
 Oculocutaneous albinism type 1, or tyrosinase-related albinism, is caused by mutations in the tyrosinase gene, TYR, located on the long arm of chromosome 11.
+This type of albinism accounts for about one-half of cases in individuals of Caucasian ancestry.
 The OCA2 gene, also known as the P gene, is mutated in oculocutaneous albinism type 2, or tyrosinase-positive albinism.
 Both disorders are autosomal recessive, with frequent compound heterozygosity.

 Tyrosinase acts as the critical enzyme in the synthesis of melanin in melanocytes.
 Mutation in this gene in oculocutaneous albinism type 1 produces proteins with minimal to no activity, corresponding to the OCA1B and OCA1A phenotypes, respectively.
 Individuals with OCA1B have light skin, hair, and eye coloring at birth but develop some pigment during their lifetimes, while the coloring of those with OCA1A does not darken with age.